alimoniri7/todo-app/README.md

 # About this project
 this is a todo app that you can add your personal activities

-## The users are able to :
+## Users are able to :
 - View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
 - Add new todos to the list
 - Mark todos as complete
 - Delete todos from the list
 - Filter by all/active/complete todos
 - Clear all completed todos
 - Toggle light and dark mode
-- use local storage to avoid data loos
+- See the list of their Todos, even after refreshing the browser
 - 🔥**Bonus**: Drag and drop to reorder items on the list
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty
+  - The entered Todo already exist in their todo list

 ## Tools I used :
 - React JS
 - Sass
 - Styled-components
-- ract-toastify
+- react-toastify
 - react-beautiful-dnd
-- Toggle light and dark mode
 - Hooks
 - Context